for Veterans and the Public

 - you have been exposed to hepatitis B and have developed an antibody to only part of the virus

-- they will do more tests to find out if you have the disease
+- they will do more tests to find out if you currently have the infection

 If the test is positive, it means that: